acoulson2000/wifi-sprinkler/README.txt

 general for providing great microcontroller platforms at an accessible price.

 Thanks to Dennis Clark at Servo Magazine for their article describing how to use Gene's original HttpServer implementation.
-They also host a zimp file of the HttpServer project in their downloads section (http://www.servomagazine.com/index.php/magazine/article/november2012_MrRoboto)
+They also host a zip file of the HttpServer project in their downloads section (http://www.servomagazine.com/index.php/magazine/article/november2012_MrRoboto)

 This project uses the Jquery, JQueryUI and JsRender templating librarys to render the console page.
 They are included under the MIT License:
 	http://jquery.com/